 Our dataset did not have information about the prescribers or dispensers.
 As a result, we are unable to say as to what proportion of these concurrent prescribing were from the single provider.
 However, literature suggests, a majority of concurrent cases involved a single provider prescribing both drugs within a short time window [8].
 This suggests the necessity for improved prescriber education, information about better alternative treatments and support in managing patients who use both of these drugs concurrently.
 In addition, further research is needed to assess the strategies to reduce co-prescribing and concurrent use of these drugs, as prescriber guidelines and education may not be sufficient.

 Although it is unknown as to what proportion of these concurrent dispensing were attributable to prescription by several clinicians in a small period, literature suggests a considerable part of these are due to inadequate information of the history of prescribing.
 A recent study showed that the risk of overdose increases with the numbers of opioid and benzodiazepine prescribers [33].
 If the clinicians or pharmacists are unaware of the previous prescription/dispensing, they often need to rely on the information they receive from the patients.
 Although drug urine test is recommended when there are reasons for suspicion, a range of challenges are involved in it [34].
 These, together, possibly demonstrate the important role that fragmentation of care plays in the inappropriate and concurrent use of opioids and benzodiazepines and in the subsequent risk of overdose and warrant the necessity of introducing real-time prescription drug monitoring program.
 This computer based program helps physicians and pharmacists to check the history of prescription drugs of dependence before prescribing and dispensing [35].
 The good news is that some states are now implementing this program.
 Tasmania initiated such program first.
 Currently the Victorian government is implementing a similar program known as “SafeScript” [36].
-The NSW government is waiting for a nation-wide implementation of this program [37].
+The NSW government is awaiting a nation-wide implementation of this program [37].

 Our findings have some important implications from clinical, policy and research perspectives.
 Firstly, one of the important reasons for concurrent dispensing is a lack of consensus on co-prescribing of these medicines.
 The consensus opinions on the concurrent use of opioids and benzodiazepines varies from “contraindicated” to “only discussing the risk” [38].
-Given that the risk of overdose was highest on the first days of concurrent opioid and benzodiazepine use [33], clinicians should avoid: concurrent prescribing of these medicines, prescribing benzodiazepines to patients using opioids or other way around.
+Given that the risk of overdose was highest on the first days of concurrent opioid and benzodiazepine use [33], clinicians should avoid concurrent prescribing of these medicines, prescribing benzodiazepines to patients using opioids or other way around.
 Secondly, from the policy perspective, it is important to ensure that the clinicians have access to the history of medication use by the patients, and clinicians are aware of risks involved.
 Also, policymakers and healthcare systems should equally focus on benzodiazepine prescribing and dispensing practice along with the current focus on opioid prescribing [4].
-Thirdly, further research is needed to identify the precise reasons for co-prescribing in population level, reasons for prescribing one while patient is using the other, and evaluate the interventions that can reduce such practice.
+Thirdly, further research is needed to identify the precise reasons for co-prescribing in population level, reasons for prescribing one drug category while a patient is using the other, and evaluate interventions which can reduce such practice.